Steelers vs Bills prediction & betting tips - August 19, 2023

-The emerging Pittsburgh Steelers will face AFC contender Buffalo Bills today in Week 2 of the 2023 preseason at Acrisure Stadium, Pittsburgh.
+Today, the Green Bay Packers will face the New England Patriots in Week 2 of the 2023 preseason.

-Each team enters today with a 1-0 record.
-The Steelers defeated the Tampa Bay Buccaneers last week 27-17 while the Buffalo Bills defeated the Indianapolis Colts, 23-19.

-Today's game will feature starters from the Bills for the first time this preseason.
-Head coach Sean McDermott said earlier this week that Josh Allen will play for a quarter-and-half.
+The Patriots enter today's contest 0-1 while the Packers enter today 1-0.
+Last week, the Packers defeated the Cincinnati Bengals by a score of 36-19 while the New England Patriots lost 20-9 to the Houston Texans.

+Backup quarterback Bailey Zappe got most of the action, attempting 14 passes.
+Rookie QB Malik Cunningham rushed for 34 yards and a touchdown.
+On defense, Rodney Randle Jr. recorded eight tackles while Daniel Ekuale recorded a sack.

-Today's contest between the Buffalo Bills and the Pittsburgh Steelers will be held in Pittsburgh, PA, at Acrisure Stadium.
-Fans can tune in and watch at 6:30 PM ET for the start of today's game.
+Today's game between the Green Bay Packers and the New England Patriots will begin at 8:00 PM ET at Lambeau Field.

+There will be five other night games tonight with one more game on Sunday and Monday to close out this week.

-Here's more information on how fans can watch and listen to today's game.
+Here is more information on how fans can watch and stream today's game:

 🏈 NFL starts Sept 7!
 Immerse in action: Explore NFL Schedule & Depth Charts for ultimate game-day excitement!